-We observed that human assigned tags were not a strict superset of TagSense.
-In fact, they were somewhat complementary in terms of semantic richness.
-While humans easily recognized the semantics of a picture, such as "smiling", electronic sensing extracted low-level attributes such as names of people, simple actions, location, ambience, etc. Even though these sensed attributes may only add up to a small "tag vocabulary" today, recent research has made significant advances in enriching this vocabulary.
-Activity recognition [10], ambience sensing [7], human behavior learning [11], and location sensors [12] are being actively mined, resulting in the extraction of rich contextual information.
-TagSense identifies this developing opportunity and proposes to harness it through a broad architectural framework.
-We instantiate the framework with an automatic image tagging application.
+We observed that human assigned tags were somewhat complementary to TagSense-generated tags in terms of semantic richness.
+While humans easily recognized the semantics of a picture, such as "smiling", electronic sensing extracted low-level attributes such as names of people, simple actions, location, ambience, etc. Even though these sensed attributes may only add up to a small "tag vocabulary" today, recent research [9] has made significant advances in enriching this vocabulary.